800-601-0230

-Credit card processing companies, including Acquirers, Merchant Service Providers, Payment Gateways, and Payment Facilitators are regulated by a variety of organizations and regulatory bodies.
-The Card Brands, the Payment Card Industry Data Security Standard (PCI DSS), the National Automated Clearing House (NACHA), sponsor banks, and federal and state governments all play a role in overseeing the credit card processing standards.
+Credit card processing companies, including Acquirers, Merchant Service Providers, Payment Gateways, and Payment Facilitators are regulated by a variety of credit card governing bodies.
+The regulation of payment processors in the USA is a joint effort between the card brands, the Payment Card Industry Data Security Standard (PCI DSS), the National Automated Clearing House (NACHA), sponsor banks, and federal and state governments.

-Below we outline how each player is involved, what they regulate and, most importantly, how to spot unethical practices from some providers.
+Below we outline how each player is involved, what they regulate and, most importantly, how this information could help you spot and deal with red flags with a credit card processor.

 Payment Processing Demo